Healthdirect Free Australian health advice you can count on.

 Synapse has resources and support for people with brain injury and their carers.

-The Royal Children’s Hospital has a website about head injury in children.
+The Royal Children's Hospital Melbourne website has information on head injuries in children.

-The HeadCheck app can be used at home to monitor your child’s symptoms and recovery.
+The HeadCheck app can be used to monitor your child's symptoms and recovery at home.

-Connectivity has videos about reducing the risk of traumatic brain injury for Aboriginal and Torres Strait Islander people.
+Connectivity has resources for Aboriginal and Torres Strait Islander people, including:

 Information sheets on mild head injury in many community languages can be downloaded from the NSW Emergency Care Institute.